 I will share more of Aliko Dangote’s success story in this article as we move on because I believe understanding his story is what will really help you turn your foodstuff business in Nigeria into a million naira business.

-Asides his story of how he used his foodstuff business in Nigeria to become a millionaire.
+Asides from his story of how he used his foodstuff business in Nigeria to become a millionaire.
 I will also share some personal tips I have gathered from foodstuff dealers in Nigeria on how to keep the business going in terms of food maintenance and bills.

 If you are interested in trading foodstuff in Nigeria then you should read this article to the end.
 Digest everything before you fully start the business.